videosdk-live/videosdk-docs/javascript_docs/guide/video-and-audio-calling-api-sdk/quick-start.md

 </html>
 ```

-### 2)Install using package manager
+### 2 .Install using package manager

-Another interesting option is to install library in your app and bundle it using webpack or rollup.
+Another interesting option is to install the library in your app and bundle it using webpack or rollup.

 #### Npm